UN-OCHA/local-reverse-proxy/local/README.md

 ### *See `../setup-notes.md` for first-time set-up.*

 ## To start
-`docker compose -p SHORTNAME-local -f local/docker-compose.yml up`
+`docker compose -p SHORTNAME-local -f local/docker-compose.yml up -d`
 ## To enter the container
 `docker exec -it SHORTNAME-local-site sh`
 ## To stop